NebulaUI/nebula-css/README.md

 Either pull down this repository via Git or you can use Bower:
 `bower install rbrtsmith-grid`

+### A word on CSS minification
+Some CSS minifiers change the source order of your CSS and merge media querys.
+This will cause this gris system to break as it is dependant upon it's source order.
+It's also generally a bad idea tp be reordering our CSS as we should ideally be writing our CSS in [specificity order](http://csswizardry.com/2014/10/the-specificity-graph/).
+The minifier I use is [clean css](https://github.com/jakubpawlowicz/clean-css) and I run ít with the flag `--skip-advanced` to stop this reordering and merging.
+If you are using Gulp and the plugin [gulp-minify-css](https://www.npmjs.com/package/gulp-minify-css) which is essentially a wrapper for clean-css then you will need to pipe the following: `.pipe(minifyCSS({'advanced': false}))`.

+Having more media querys in your CSS will make almost zero difference after everything is Gzipped, it deals with repetition extremely well.

 ###Vars
 Either roll with the defaults or simply adjust the values wherever necessary&hellip;
 * `$grid-gutter-width` set the width of the guttering.